Hieromon/AutoConnect/mkdocs/faq.md

 Make some sketches for erasing the EEPROM area, or some erasing utility is needed.
 You can prepare the sketch to erase the saved credential with *AutoConnectCredential*.
 The *AutoConnectCrendential* class provides the access method to the saved credential in EEPROM and library source file is including it.

-A class description of AutoConnectCredentail is follows.
+A class description of AutoConnectCredential is follows.

 ### Constructor